Teaching and Mentoring

 Canvas provides an integrated system of tools for designing course websites, posting course materials, tracking grades, submitting assignments, accessing discussion boards and more, in order to supplement your classroom teaching experience.

-Courses in Touch provides a tool for course enrollment and grading.
+Courses@Penn provides a tool for course enrollment and grading.
 Also provides you a means of sending "Course Problem Notices" to students should their work become unsatisfactory for any reason.

 Powerpoint Tutorial

-Other Tutorials offered through the Library
+Other Software Tutorials offered through the Library

 Penn Libraries offer extensive programming to assist graduate student teachers in the classroom.